johnnovak/twyg/doc/nodes.rst

 Common properties
 -----------------

-The properties below apply to all node styles so they are listed only once in this section.
+The properties below are common to all node styles so they are listed only once in this section.

 Text properties